City of Bradford

 The City of Bradford has architecture designated as being of special or historic importance, most of which were constructed with local stone, with 5,800 listed buildings and 59 conservation areas.
 The model village of Saltaire has been listed as a UNESCO World Heritage Site.
 Central Bradford rose to prominence during the 19th century as an international centre of textile manufacture, particularly wool.
 The area's access to a supply of coal, iron ore and soft water facilitated the growth of Bradford's manufacturing base, which, as textile manufacture grew, led to an explosion in population and was a stimulus to civic investment.
 However, Bradford has faced similar challenges to the rest of the post-industrial area of northern England, including deindustrialisation, housing problems, and economic deprivation.
 Wool and textiles still play an important part in the city's economy, but today's fastest-growing sectors include information technology, financial services, digital industries, environmental technologies, cultural industries, tourism and retail headquarters and distribution.

 Bradford has experienced significant levels of immigration throughout the 19th and 20th centuries.
 In the 1840s Bradford's population was significantly increased by migrants from Ireland, particularly rural County Mayo and County Sligo, and by 1851 around 18,000 people of Irish origin resided in the town, representing around 10% of the population, the largest proportion in Yorkshire.
 Around the same time there was also an influx of German Jewish migrants to the town, and by 1910 around 1,500 people of German origin resided in the city.

 In the 1950s there was large scale immigration from South Asia and to a lesser extent from Poland.
 Bradford has the second highest proportion in England and Wales outside London, in terms of population (behind Birmingham) and in percentage (behind Slough, Leicester, Luton and Blackburn with Darwen).
-An estimated 140,149 people of South Asian origin reside in the city, representing around 26.83% of the city's population.
-An estimated 352,317 of all White ethnic groups reside in the city which includes people of Polish and Irish origin, representing around 67.44% of the city's population.
+An estimated 175,664 people of South Asian origin reside in the city, representing around 45.3% of the city's population.
+An estimated 352,317 of all White ethnic groups reside in the city which includes people of Polish and Irish origin, representing around 45.8% of the city's population.

-Bradford has been designated UK City of Culture for 2025.
+Bradford was designated UK City of Culture for 2025.